Statement on Regional Anesthesia

 The medical component generally comprises the elements of medical direction and includes:

 - Preanesthetic evaluation of the patient and education regarding regional anesthetic techniques and multimodal analgesic options.

 - Development and prescription of the anesthetic and analgesic plan.

 - Ensuring that the regional anesthetic is performed in an appropriate physical environment where necessary medications (including lipid emulsion), equipment, and personnel are immediately available.

 - Personal participation in the technical aspects of the regional anesthetic when appropriate.

 - Remaining physically available for the immediate diagnosis and treatment of emergencies.

-The technical requirements for regional anesthesia will vary with the procedure to be performed.
+The technical requirements for regional anesthesia and analgesia will vary based on the procedure to be performed.

 Choosing the most appropriate anesthetic technique is a shared process that involves physician judgment, medical decision making, and patient and caregiver education and participation.
 Physician anesthesiologists with competence and skills in regional anesthesia are best suited to select and perform regional anesthetic and analgesic techniques.
 Patient outcomes may be improved when regional anesthetic techniques are made available and accessible to all patients equitably.
 Interrupting or aborting a technically difficult procedure, recognizing and managing complications, and conveying the risks and benefits of regional anesthesia to patients and other healthcare professionals are among the responsibilities of a physician.